hoowart/myportfolio/content/Projects/Freezin' Studios.md

 ### Programming

-- Built the "planting system" for every crop in the game, ensuring interactive playability with keyboard and mouse inputs, by implementing clientsided and serversided events.
+- Built the "planting system" for every crop in the game, ensuring interactive playability with keyboard and mouse inputs, by handling client sided events, serversided calculations, and intensive edge case handling.

     - Multilevel planting system includes watering, fertilizing, and harvesting the plants at specific intervals of time.